 - Inflammatory Diseases: Initially, the link between cardiovascular disease and poor oral health seemed circumstantial, but further research proved the two connected.
-In 2009, the Japanese Dental Science Review published a study that found the autoimmune mechanism and inflammation found in both diseases suggested a “relevant mechanism which links periodontitis to cardiovascular disease.”
+A study published in the Japanese Dental Science Review found that the autoimmune mechanism and inflammation found in both diseases suggested a “relevant mechanism which links periodontitis to cardiovascular disease.”

 - Bacterial infections: Bacteria can enter the bloodstream from an unhealthy mouth and causes illness.
 One study found that “Bacteremia was observed in 100 percent of patients after dental extraction, in 70 percent after dental scaling, in 55 percent after a third major surgery, [and] in 20 percent after endodontic treatment,” according to the Clinical Microbiology Reviews.
 According to researchers involved in the study, by practicing normal dental hygiene, only a small number of bacteria will be able to gain access to the bloodstream.
 However, patients who practice poor oral hygiene, the number of harmful bacteria in the mouth could “increase 2 to 10-fold and thus possibly introduce more bacteria into tissue and the bloodstream.”